interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/off_nominal_planning/down_uss.md

 ### [Declare virtual USS as down at DSS test step](../set_uss_down.md)

 ### Tested USS attempts to plan low-priority flight 1 test step
-The low-priority flight 1 of the tested USS conflicts with high-priority flight 2 of the virtual USS.
+The low-priority flight 1 of the tested USS conflicts with the operational intent of the virtual USS.
 However, since:
 - the virtual USS is declared as down at the DSS,
 - it does not respond for operational intent details, and
-- the operational intent for flight 2 is in 'Planned' state, The tested USS should evaluate the operational intent of flight 2 as having the lowest bound priority status, i.e. a priority strictly lower than the lowest priority allowed by the local regulation.
+- the conflicting operational intent is in the 'Accepted' state, The tested USS should evaluate the conflicting operational intent as having the lowest bound priority status, i.e. a priority strictly lower than the lowest priority allowed by the local regulation.

 As such, the tested USS may either:
-- Successfully plan flight 1 over the higher-priority flight 2, or
+- Successfully plan flight 1 over the conflicting operational intent, or
 - Decide to be more conservative and reject the planning of flight 1.

 #### Successful planning check